- This event has passed.

 - What are some different ways to visualize dividing by fractions, and why does the well-known algorithm actually work?

 In the previous edWebinar, you were guaranteed to see fractions in at least one new and exciting way.
-This time around, you will leave armed with a series of challenges for your students so that they, too, will see fractions in new and exciting ways.
+This time around, learn a series of challenges for your students so that they, too, will see fractions in new and exciting ways.

-This session will benefit elementary and middle school math teachers, especially those working in grades three through seven, as well as math leaders, coaches, and administrators.
-There will be time to get your questions answered after the presentation.
+This recorded session will benefit elementary and middle school math teachers, especially those working in grades three through seven, as well as math leaders, coaches, and administrators.

 About the Presenter